 In addition to the materials described on the USM Graduate Admissions General Application Instructions page, applicants for this program must submit:

-Please develop a 500 word essay which addresses the following topics:
+A 500 word essay that addresses the following topics:

 - Your understanding of the nurse practitioner role, and your reasons for becoming a nurse practitioner.

 - Your professional goals that will be supported by the Master of Science degree.